Close

 Trinidad and Tobago Visa Requirements: Who Needs a Visa?

 Whether you need a visa for Trinidad and Tobago depends on your nationality and purpose of travel.
-Many visitors can enter visa-free for tourism or business, while others require advance visa approval.
+The country's visa policy allows citizens of a wide range of countries to enter visa-free for tourism or business, while others require advance visa approval.

 Visa-Free Countries

-Citizens of European Union countries can enter Trinidad and Tobago without a visa for stays up to 90 days within a 180-day period.
+Citizens of European Union countries can enter Trinidad and Tobago without a visa for stays up to 90 days within a 180-day period, and Iceland, Liechtenstein, Norway, and Switzerland enjoy the same terms.
 CARICOM member states, except Haiti, do not require visas and enjoy indefinite stay privileges.
 Haiti nationals holding Diplomatic, Official, or Service Passports also do not require visas.

 • United States and Canada